Call for Film Submissions

 - Submissions should include links to films via Vimeo with an associated password.

-- Film versions should be of high definition, high resolution quality.
+- Film versions should be of a high definition, high resolution quality – at least 1080p or higher.

-- Entry deadline is February 15, 2018.
-Entry can be rough or incomplete.
+- Entry deadline is February 1, 2019.
+Your entry can be rough or incomplete.
 We are flexible and can work with you depending upon where you are in the process.
-In addition, filmmakers should provide a short film narrative, two screenshots or stills from their film,a logo in jpg format (if applicable), and your desired production credits.
+In addition, filmmakers should provide a short film narrative, two screenshots or stills from their film, a logo in jpg format (if applicable), and your desired production credits.

 Past film examples and running times: